Syllabus and Faculty Contacts

 I) Other important details that will be judged will be the clarity of the question posed, equal credibility of the different possible answers and the relevance and importance of the concept tested.

 J) No or reduced credit will be given for questions that paraphrase existing problems from the histology webpage, the SecondLook series, textbooks, or other sources.
-In extreme cases this will be regarded as plagiarism and result in a zero for the assignment.
+In extreme cases this will be regarded as plagiarism and result in a zero credit for the entire assignment.

 Electron Micrographs: The digital EM images on the webpage are for the most part, micrographs provided by Dr. Johannes A. G. Rhodin, who also authored "An Atlas of Histology" (Oxford Press, 1974).
 Remember that the material contained herein is copyrighted, and it is intended to be used by University of Michigan histology students only.
 More detailed comments on electron micrographs appear at the end of the Epithelia section (the first lesson in this laboratory guide).